-tMHFA Instructor Training and Manuals - For schools or organizations purchasing the tMHFA program, with each tMHFA Instructor candidate trained, sites receive 125 tMHFA manuals.
+tMHFA Site Bundle: Instructor Training and Manuals - For school or organizations purchasing the tMHFA program, with each tMHFA Instructor candidate trained, sites receive 125 tMHFA manuals.

-Private tMHFA Instructor Training and Manuals - Contract with the National Council to train up to 16 of your tMHFA Instructor candidates in a closed session.
+Private tMHFA Instructor Training Bundle - Contract with the National Council to train up to 16 of your tMHFA Instructor candidates in a closed session.